7th Magnitude

 7th Magnitude (Septième magnitude) is a record label founded by French record producer Matthieu "Skread" Le Carpentier and co-founder Abdoulaye "Ablaye" Doucouré.
-The label is known for having signed French rappers Orelsan and Nessbeal.
+The label is known for having signed French rappers Orelsan, Nessbeal and Gringe.

 Activity

 7th Magnitude has been instrumental in launching the career of Orelsan, with Skread producing and releasing Perdu d'avance and the hugely successful Le chant des sirènes, which is certified platinum in France.
 The label has also released Nessbeal's NE2S and Sélection naturelle, as well as singer Isleym's debut studio album Où ça nous mène.